 Aquaculture Put Simply

-With the release of the RSPCA Approved standard for farmed Atlantic salmon, you might be wondering what animal welfare means in fish farming.
+With the release of the RSPCA Approved Standard for farmed Atlantic salmon, you might be wondering what animal welfare means in fish farming.
 To help explain, we’ve broken it down into the different stages of a farmed salmon’s life.
 Did you know salmon are grown for 3 years?
 That’s a long time in the life of an animal raised for food and there are lots of ways to improve their quality of life.

 Which comes first: the fish or the egg?